KarthikArumugam3/Stores_REST_API_with_Flask_in_Python/README.md

 # Stores_REST_API_with_Flask_in_Python

-Note:- Project still in development
+Note:- Project still in development not completed yet.

 ## Commands to run the dockerfile